 Make the dough: Add the peanut butter and maple syrup to a medium sized mixing bowl.
 Use a spatula to stir the ingredients together.
 The mixture will be very thin at first, but will thicken as you stir.
 When done, the mixture will be the consistency of a thin cookie dough.
 It should be thick enough to form into balls.

-Shape the cookies: Use a 1½ tablespoon cookie scooper to scoop out evenly sized balls of cookie dough.
+Shape the cookies: Use a 1½ tablespoon cookie scooper to portion evenly sized balls of cookie dough.
 Place them on the baking sheet at least 2 inches apart.
-Use the bottom of a glass or the palm of your hand to flatten the balls into disks about ¼ inch thick.
-Then use a fork to make a criss cross pattern on the top of each cookie.
+Flatten each ball of dough into disks about ¼ inch thick, using the bottom of a glass or the palm of your hand.
+Then use a fork to make a crisscross pattern on the top of each cookie.

 Bake the cookies: Place the cookies in the oven and bake for 11 to 12 minutes, until the tops are dry and lightly golden.
 The cookies will be soft, but will firm up as they cool.
-Let the them cool completely on a baking sheet so they finish setting.
-Do not remove the cookies while warm because they may fall apart.
+Let the them cool completely on a baking sheet to finish setting.
+Do not remove while warm, as they may fall apart.
 Enjoy!

 Video